Risk factors of Ischaemic Heart Disease

 Elderly man with a cane

 The chance of suffering an infarction increases with age.
 This increment is significant in men over 45 years and women over 55.
-This age difference between men and women regarding the onset of greater risk is due to the influence of hormones on the blood vessels.
+This difference in age-related risk between men and women is due to the favourable influence of female hormones (oestrogens) on blood vessels.

 Cigarette